Shahada: Origin

-Though the two statements of the Shahada are both present in the Quran (for instance, 37:35 and 48:29), they are not found there side by side as in the Shahada formula, but are present in the Hadiths.
+Though the two statements of the Shahada are both present in the Quran (for instance, 37:35 and 48:29), they are not found there side by side as in the Shahada formula, but are present in the hadiths.
 Versions of both phrases began to appear on coins and in monumental architecture in the late seventh century, which suggests that it had not been officially established as a ritual statement of faith until then.
 An inscription in the Dome of the Rock (est. 692) in Jerusalem reads: "There is no deity but God alone; He has no partner with him; Muhammad is the Messenger of God".
 Another variant appears on coins minted after the reign of Abd al-Malik ibn Marwan, the fifth Umayyad caliph: "Muhammad is the Servant of God and His messenger".

 Material evidence from the 690s documents the existence of differing versions of the Shahada in different regions as opposed to what would standardize into a uniform version in later periods.
 Although it is not clear when the Shahada first came into common use among Muslims, it is clear that the sentiments it expresses were part of the Quran and Islamic doctrine from the earliest period.

+In sects

+The Qibla of the Fatimid caliph al-Mustansir Billah in the Mosque of Ibn Tulun, Cairo, showing the Shia shahada that ends with the phrase: Aliyyan Waliyyullah ("Ali is the vicegerent of God").

-In Sufism
+Sufism

 The Shahada has been traditionally recited in the Sufi ceremony of dhikr (ذِکْر, "remembrance"), a ritual that resembles mantras found in many other religious traditions.
-During the ceremony, the Shahada may be repeated thousands of times, sometimes in the shortened form of the first phrase where the word 'Allah' ("God") is replaced by 'huwa' ("Him").
+During the ceremony, the Shahada may be repeated thousands of times, sometimes in the shortened form of the first phrase where the word Allah ("God") is replaced by huwa ("Him").
 The chanting of the Shahada sometimes provides a rhythmic background for singing.

-In Alawism
+Alawism

 Due to the fact that the Alawites, an ethnoreligious sect of Islam, believe that Ali ibn Abi Talib, the "first Imam" in the Twelver school, as the physical manifestation of God and due to this, they don't take the shahada as other groups within Islam.
 Instead, they state the shahada as "there is no God but Ali" in accordance to their belief.
-Due to this and their belief in Ali as the physical manifestation of God, they weren't thought of as Muslims as it was considered idolatrous, this changed in 1932 when the Grand Mufti of Palestine, Amin al-Husseini, "issued a fatwa seeking to undermine the foundations of French colonialism" in French Syria by offering the Alawites "equal treatment in an independent Syria", according to Fabrice Balanche.
+Due to this and their belief in Ali as the physical manifestation of God, they weren't thought of as Muslims as it was considered idolatrous, this changed in 1932 when the Grand Mufti of Palestine, Amin al-Husseini: "issued a fatwa seeking to undermine the foundations of French colonialism" in French Syria by offering the Alawites "equal treatment in an independent Syria", according to Fabrice Balanche.